 By Melissa from High Heels & a Backpack

-Santa Barbara is a charming upscale beach town that is situated just an hour north of Los Angeles in Southern California.
+Santa Barbara is a charming upscale beach town.
+It is situated just an hour north of Los Angeles, making it an easy day trip option in Southern California.
 Every corner of Santa Barbara is aesthetically pleasing – from the red-tiled clay buildings to the pristine coastlines.

 The town is affectionately known as “The American Riviera”.
 The locals here are every bit as elegant as the scenery.
 State Street is the main boulevard that leads from Stearns Wharf and up towards the mansions of Mission Canyon.
 There is a charming old, San Francisco-style trolley that runs up and down the length of State Street and is free to use.